jtlapp/kysely-mapper/README.md

 ## Introduction

-This package provides three classes for mapping tables: `AbstractTableMapper`, `TableMapper` and `CompleteRowTransforms`. `AbstractTableMapper` is a base class for constructing your own kinds of table mappers. `TableMapper` is a generic mapping utility that implements `AbstractTableMapper` and should suffice for most of your needs. `CompleteRowTransforms` provides default mappings for a table mapper whose queries input and output entire rows of the underlying table.
+This package provides three classes for mapping tables: `AbstractTableMapper`, `TableMapper` and `EntireRowTransforms`. `AbstractTableMapper` is a base class for constructing your own kinds of table mappers. `TableMapper` is a generic mapping utility that implements `AbstractTableMapper` and should suffice for most of your needs. `EntireRowTransforms` provides default mappings for a table mapper whose queries input and output entire rows of the underlying table.

 For the examples that follow, assume we have the following '**users**' table: